cawhitworth/cawhitworth.github.io/_posts/2016-01-18-ConditionalWeakRefs.markdown

 ## Implications for profiling

-Because these `ConditionalWeakTable`s depend on support from the CLR, they also require special-case support from profiling tools.
+Because `ConditionalWeakTable`s depend on support from the CLR, they also require special-case support from profiling tools.
 Without this support, objects kept alive only through `ConditionalWeakTable`s would show as having no path to the Garbage Collection root - for the example above, after `second` has been set to null, we would see the following in instance retention graph in ANTS Memory Profiler:

 ![No GC root for MyClass2]({{ site.url }}/assets/no_gc_root.png)